 8. PDA Is Frowned Upon

-9. The Queen is Not Allowed to Sit on a Foreign Throne
+9. The Monarch Is Not Allowed To Sit On A Foreign Throne

-Even if the throne is from the Seven Kingdoms.
+Even if the throne was from the Seven Kingdoms.

-10. When the Queen Stands, So Do You
+10. When The King Stands, So Do You

-And don’t even think about sitting until Her Majesty has done so.
+And don’t even think about sitting until His Majesty does.

 If a royal must use the restroom during a meal, they don’t announce it to the table.
 Instead, they apparently simply say “Excuse me,” and that’s that.
 (If only your toddler would do the same.)